deathworlders/online/content/books/deathworlders/chapter-07-tensions.md

 "No, no, just...wow, my teeth have never felt so clean!"

-"Ah, yes. *Streptococcus Salivarius* in particular proved to be exceptionally resilient, as did *Staphylococcus Aureus*, but we beat them in the end.
+"Ah, yes. *Streptococcus Salivarius* in particular proved to be exceptionally resilient, as did *Staphylococcus Aureus,* but we beat them in the end.
 You may remove your helmet now, Captain, we are for the time being quite safe from you."

 Rylee did so, pleased to be out of it, and took the opportunity to scratch an itch above her ear.